-Build a Condominium or Cooperative Fire Safety Plan in NYC
+Build a Condominium or Cooperative NYC Fire Safety Plan

 To help educate you on this topic, we’ve compiled some important tips on fire safety and prevention that every single member in your community needs to be aware of.

 Know your building.Whether you’re new in the community or are a building veteran, it’s very important that you are familiar with the building’s layout and interiors.
 Be sure that you and your family know the location of all building fire alarms, exits and stairwells – that includes the stairwell closest to your unit, as well as all other stairwells on your floor in case that one is blocked.
 You should also choose a safe meeting place away from your building, and make sure every member of the family knows to go there and wait until everyone is accounted for and reunited.